ribid1/dbdis/README.md

 ![Select Sensor Values 3](https://github.com/ribid1/dbdis/blob/master/Select%20Sensor%20Values%203.png)

 Setup Announcements:
-(The capacity and percent announcements are you used either for the battery as for the fuel)
+(The capacity and percent announcements are used either for the battery as for the fuel)
 ![Setup Announcements](https://github.com/ribid1/dbdis/blob/master/Setup%20Announcements.png)

 Setup Battery: